Rookout/docs/docs/sample-applications.md

     - **Reproduce:** Add a task and when hovering on the text, on the right side you have the **&** symbol.
 Click on it to duplicate the task.
     - **Debug:**
         1. In the Rookout app, open the file `src/main/java/com/rookout/tutorial/TodoController.java`
-        2. Using the **Rules** pane on the right, select the *Rule Type* "Log"
+        2. Using the **Breakpoint** pane on the right, select the *Breakpoint Type* "Log"
-        3. Add the rule in the duplicateTodo function on the line with `todos.add(newTodoRecord);`
+        3. Add the Breakpoint in the duplicateTodo function on the line with `todos.add(newTodoRecord);`
-        4. Before triggering the rule, let's edit it so it returns what we want
+        4. Before triggering the Breakpoint, let's edit it so it returns what we want
-        5. In the **Rules** pane on the right, click the *Edit Rule* (pen) icon next to the rule you just added.
-It will open up the Rule configuration as a JSON file
+        5. In the **Breakpoint** pane on the right, click the *Edit Breakpoint* (pen) icon next to the Breakpoint you just added.
+It will open up the Breakpoint configuration as a JSON file
         6. On line 37 in the `paths` object let's add a property `"store.rookout.locals.dup": "frame.newTodoRecord"`
         7. On line 51 we have `processing.operations` object, let's add a new operation in the array :
         __name: send_rookout - means we are sending the information to the rookout web application__
-        __path: store.rookout.locals.dup - we tell the rule what information to send__
+        __path: store.rookout.locals.dup - we tell the Breakpoint what information to send__

         ```json
         {